 According to Scott, “When you share specifically what was great and why it was great publicly, not only does it have more meaning for the person being praised, it helps the whole team learn something new.”

 Reinforcing desired behavior helps to strengthen desired culture change.
 And don’t forget the motivation factor as well.
-Adam Miszta, People Operations Manager at Marley Spoon, says public praise helps spur employees to strive for greatness, rather than always settling for the “low-hanging fruit.”
+Adam Miszta, Former People Operations Manager at Marley Spoon, said public praise helps spur employees to strive for greatness, rather than always settling for the “low-hanging fruit.”

-“Praising is motivating,” Miszta says.
+“Praising is motivating,” Miszta said.
 “If you do good work and someone praises you in public, that just motivates you to do more, to do even better.”

 By taking his praise public, Miller amplified the behind-the-scenes work of those who go largely unnoticed by everyday football fans.